brianhigh/OpsReportCardBook/README.md

 # OpsReportCardBook

 Compile the [OpsReportCard](http://www.opsreportcard.com) into various book formats.
-This has only been tested in Ubuntu Linux 14.04.
+This has only been tested on Ubuntu Linux 14.04.

 ## Quick Start